-To clarify some of the commonly-used options, english or japanese are used in cases where one might need to force a language mode, detect-png-nscmask detects whether PNG files use NScripter alpha masks (necessary in Umineko), strict is used to treat script warnings more like errors, and debug will cause the engine's output and error files to open upon the game's exit (or crash).
-An ons.cfg file is only supported as of build 2009-09-30.
+To clarify some of the commonly-used options, english or japanese is used in cases where one might need to force a language mode, detect-png-nscmask detects whether PNG files use NScripter alpha masks (necessary in Umineko), strict is used to treat script warnings more like errors, and debug will cause the engine's output and error files to open upon the game's exit (or crash).
+An ons.cfg file is supported only as of build 2009-09-30.
 Please see Updating.

-ONScripter-EN on OpenBSD
+ONScripter-EN on Other Platforms

 Configuration files come in the form of a pns.cfg file, although window-width and scale options are not supported.
 Documentation is rather sparse, but the latest manpages are hosted here.